 In furtherance of the order of the Hon'ble Supreme Court, GKEL has filed an appeal under Section 37 of the Arbitration Act before the Hon'ble High Court of Orissa on June 09, 2023, challenging Section 34 judgement and the Award.
-The Hon'ble High Court of Orissa has pronounced its judgement on September 27, 2023 wherein it has allowed the Section 37 appeal and set aside Section 34 judgement and the Award.
-During the current quarter, the management has filed a caveat petition before the Hon'ble Supreme Court.
+The Hon'ble High Court of Orissa pronounced its judgement on September 27, 2023 wherein it has allowed the Section 37 appeal and set aside Section 34 judgement and the Award.
+Further, during the current year, SEPCO has filed a special leave petition (SLP) with Supreme Court on December 21, 2023 which was registered on January 30, 2024 by Supreme Court and will be listed for hearing in due course.
+GKEL has also raised and filed its preliminary objections to the very maintainability of the SLP filed by SEPCO.

 Based on legal advice the liability including interest and other costs under the Final Award has been set aside until the claims are raised again by SEPCO basis the available legal recourse GKEL in its books has made provisions in view of the disputes between SEPCO and GKEL, based on generally accepted accounting practices.
 Irrespective of the heads under which they appear or their nomenclature/ heading/ title/ narration, etc., such provisions do not make GKEL liable for payment since liability is disputed.
-While GKEL expects to have a favourable outcome in the aforesaid pending litigations, SEPCO can still approach the Hon'ble Supreme Court of India by way of special leave petition.
+GKEL expects to have a favourable outcome in the aforesaid pending litigations, hence resulting in reduction of liabilities towards SEPCO.
 Consequently, pending conclusion, GKEL has retained liabilities towards SEPCO as per the Arbitration award dated September 07, 2020

-In view of these matters, business plans (including expansion and optimal utilization of existing capacity), valuation assessment by an external expert during the nine month period ended December 31, 2023, the management is of the view that the carrying value of the investments in GKEL held by GEL as at December 31, 2023 is appropriate.
+In view of these matters explained above, business plans and valuation of GKEL performed by an external expert using the discounted future cash flows method which is significantly dependent on the achievement of certain key assumptions considered in aforementioned valuation such as expansion and optimal utilization of existing plant capacity, timing and amount of settlement of disputes with customers and capital creditors which are outstanding as on March 31, 2024, the management is of the view that the carrying value of the investments in GKEL held by GEL as at March 31, 2024 is appropriate.

 (e) GMR Bajoli Holi Hydropower Private Limited ('GBHHPL'), a joint venture of GEL has set up 180 MW hydro-based power plant in Chamba, District of Himachal Pradesh.
-It had experienced delays in the completion of construction and incurred cost overruns.
+It experienced delays in the completion of construction and incurred cost overruns.
 During the previous year ended March 31, 2023, GBHHPL commenced commercial operations.

-Notes to the unaudited standalone financial results for the quarter and nine month period ended December 31, 2023
+Notes to the audited standalone financial results for the quarter and year ended March 31, 2024